ihsanshafi/PMS/README.md

 ### Registering a New Patient
 1. Select "Register a New Patient" from main menu
 2. Enter patient details (name, age, gender, etc.)
-3. System validates inputs and confirms registration
+3. System validates inputs and confirms registration, checking for duplicate entries.

 ### Searching for a Patient
-1. Select "Manage Patient Records" from main menu
+1. Select "Search Patient Records" from main menu
 2. Choose search method (by name or phone number)
 3. Enter search term
 4. Select patient from results to view/edit details

-### Logging Medical Conditions
+### Logging Medical Progress
 1. Find and select a patient
-2. Choose "Log conditions" option
+2. Choose "Log Medical progress" option
-3. Enter condition details
+3. Enter progress details
 4. Confirm to save

 ### Database Maintenance
-1. Select "Manage System Database" from main menu
+1. Select "Admin Actions" from main menu
-2. View system statistics
-3. Choose "Clear Database" to reset (with confirmation)
+2. Choose "Show System Stats" to view statistics or "Clear Database" to reset (with confirmation)

 ## Conclusion